PageotD/training/glossary.md

 ### Slack
 A cloud-based messaging platform designed for team communication and collaboration.
 Slack provides channels for group discussions, direct messaging for private conversations, and integration with various tools and services.
 It helps teams stay connected, share information, and manage projects more efficiently in a centralized environment.

+### SOLID
+A set of five design principles aimed at improving software design and making it more maintainable, scalable, and robust.
+The acronym stands for:
+- S: Single Responsibility Principle – A class should have only one reason to change, meaning it should only have one job or responsibility.
+- O: Open/Closed Principle – Software entities should be open for extension but closed for modification, allowing new features to be added without altering existing code.
+- L: Liskov Substitution Principle – Objects of a superclass should be replaceable with objects of a subclass without affecting the functionality of the program.
+- I: Interface Segregation Principle – Clients should not be forced to depend on interfaces they do not use, promoting the creation of smaller, more specific interfaces.
+- D: Dependency Inversion Principle – High-level modules should not depend on low-level modules, but both should depend on abstractions (interfaces).

 ### Spring Boot
 An extension of the Spring framework that simplifies the development of stand-alone, production-grade Spring applications.
 Spring Boot provides a set of conventions and pre-configured settings that eliminate much of the boilerplate code required in traditional Spring applications.
 It enables developers to quickly set up and run applications with minimal configuration, supports embedded servers, and includes built-in features for monitoring and managing application health.